J*Davey

 J*Davey is an American music duo from Los Angeles, California.
 The group consists of vocalist Jack Davey and keyboardist/producer Brook D'Leau, who formed the act after being introduced by a mutual friend in high school.

 Background

+One of the original pioneers in what has now come to be termed 'dark RnB' and alternative R&B, J*Davey as a duo were raised in Los Angeles, California.
+The duo includes Briana Cartwright (who performs under the name Jack Davey) and producer Brook D'Leau.
+Briana Cartwright is the sister of basketball players, Miles Jackson-Cartwright and Parker Jackson-Cartwright.